In addition to the accommodations provided by the Office of Disability Services, students are encouraged to use the following on-campus resources.

-The Career Development Office (CDO) provides assistance to students, alumnae, Smith staff and faculty, and their families in preparing for changing career environments and climates.
+The Lazarus Center for Career Development (CDO) provides assistance to students, alumnae, Smith staff and faculty, and their families in preparing for changing career environments and climates.
 The CDO's professional staff offers counseling, both individually and in groups, and their services are available throughout the calendar year.
-They hold seminars, workshops and panel discussions that cover internships, career choice and decision-making, résumé writing, interviewing and job search techniques, alumnae networking, career presentations, applying to graduate and professional schools and summer jobs.
+They hold seminars, workshops and panel discussions that cover internships, career choice and decision-making, resumé writing, interviewing and job search techniques, alumnae networking, career presentations, applying to graduate and professional schools and for summer jobs.

 Events and Meeting Access Guidelines

-There are four essential requirements that should be addressed proactively and additional accessibility guidelines that will make events more accessible which should be considered in the planning process and incorporated to the greatest extent possible.
-All individually requested accommodations should be made unless there is a specific reason that it cannot be provided or arranged.
+There are four essential requirements that should be addressed proactively, as well as some additional accessibility guidelines that will make events more accessible, and that should be considered in the planning process and incorporated to the greatest extent possible.
+All individually requested accommodations must be arranged for and provided, unless there is a specific reason this is not possible.
 Contact the Office of Disability Services (firstname.lastname@example.org) with questions.